WORLD NEOLITHIC CONGRESS 2023

 Abstract

-This session discusses human migrations dating since the Neolithic phase in the East Asian mainland when ancient rice and millet farmers moved from the core areas of the early agricultural zones in Central China into other regions, such as other parts of China, Taiwan, Japan, Mainland and Island Southeast Asia, and the Pacific Islands.
-This session presents and examines the state-of-the-art evidence from archaeology, physical anthropology, genetics, and linguistics across the region.
-The participants in this session will provide more resolution on the timing, routes, motives, process, and adaptation of these Neolithic dispersals, significantly shaping East Asia and the Indo-Pacific region that we see today.
+This session delves into human migrations dating back to the Neolithic period in the East Asian mainland, when ancient rice and millet farmers migrated from the core areas of early agricultural zones in Central China to various other regions, including different parts of China, Taiwan, Japan, Mainland and Island Southeast Asia, and the Pacific Islands.
+The session aims to present and analyze state-of-the-art evidence from archaeology, physical anthropology, genetics, and linguistics across the region.

 P: PAPER / POSTER: RECENT FINDS, RECENT RECOVERIES